NGC 2550 - Spiral Galaxy in Camelopardalis

 The image below is a photograph of NGC 2550 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-NGC 2550 - Spiral Galaxy is classified as Spiral (SAb) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of NGC 2550 - Spiral Galaxy in the Hubble de Vaucouleurs sequence.
+NGC 2550 - Spiral Galaxy in Camelopardalis is classified as Spiral (SAb) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of NGC 2550 - Spiral Galaxy in Camelopardalis in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of NGC 2550

 Celestial coordinates for the J2000 equinox of NGC 2550 are provided in the following table:

 The simplified sky charts below show the position of NGC 2550 in the sky.
 The first chart has a field of view of 60° while the second one has a field of view of 10°.

 Rise ans set times of NGC 2550 from your location

 Longitude: 0° 00’ 00” E